opencv/opencv/modules/ml/doc/neural_networks.rst

 ..
 [LeCun98] Y. LeCun, L. Bottou, G.B.
 Orr and K.-R. Muller, *Efficient backprop*, in Neural Networks---Tricks of the Trade, Springer Lecture Notes in Computer Sciences 1524, pp.5-50, 1998.

 ..
 [RPROP93] M. Riedmiller and H. Braun, *A Direct Adaptive Method for Faster Backpropagation Learning: The RPROP Algorithm*, Proc.
 ICNN, San Francisco (1993).

 CvANN_MLP_TrainParams
 ---------------------
-.. ocv:class:: CvANN_MLP_TrainParams
+.. ocv:struct:: CvANN_MLP_TrainParams

   Parameters of the MLP training algorithm.
 You can initialize the structure by a constructor or the individual parameters can be adjusted after the structure is created.

   The back-propagation algorithm parameters:

   .. ocv:member:: double bp_dw_scale

      Strength of the weight gradient term.
 The recommended value is about 0.1.

   .. ocv:member:: double bp_moment_scale

      Strength of the momentum term (the difference between weights on the 2 previous iterations).
 This parameter provides some inertia to smooth the random fluctuations of the weights.
 It can vary from 0 (the feature is disabled) to 1 and beyond.
 The value 0.1 or so is good enough

   The RPROP algorithm parameters (see [RPROP93]_ for details):

   .. ocv:member:: double rp_dw0

      Initial value :math:`\Delta_0` of update-values :math:`\Delta_{ij}`.

   .. ocv:member:: double rp_dw_plus

      Increase factor :math:`\eta^+`.
 It must be >1.

   .. ocv:member:: double rp_dw_minus

      Decrease factor :math:`\eta^-`.
 It must be <1.

   .. ocv:member:: double rp_dw_min

      Update-values lower limit :math:`\Delta_{min}`.
 It must be positive.

   .. ocv:member:: double rp_dw_max

      Update-values upper limit :math:`\Delta_{max}`.
 It must be >1.

 CvANN_MLP_TrainParams::CvANN_MLP_TrainParams